Events and festivals

-From 28 November to 25 December, the city will sparkle with decorations and twinkle with lights.
+From 28 November to 25 December, the city sparkled with decorations and twinkled with lights.

-The light projections on Sydney Town Hall will be back, and Christmas trees will be dotted around the city.
+The light projections on Sydney Town Hall returned, and Christmas trees were dotted around the city.

-There are free Village Christmas concerts with lots of wonderful entertainment and a visit from Santa!
+There were free Village Christmas concerts with lots of wonderful entertainment and a visit from Santa!

 Sydney New Year's Eve

-Artist and musician Reg Mombassa will use his unique vision and absurdist humour to help Sydney Shine even brighter as Creative Ambassador for 2013 Sydney New Year’s Eve.
+Artist and musician Reg Mombassa used his unique vision and absurdist humour to help Sydney Shine even brighter as Creative Ambassador for 2013 Sydney New Year’s Eve.

-Among the motifs created by the Glebe resident to characterise Australia’s biggest public event are a high-rise Sydney Opera House and a single ‘all-seeing eye’ to represent the 2013 theme, 'Shine'.
+Among the motifs created by the Glebe resident to characterise Australia’s biggest public event were a high-rise Sydney Opera House and a single ‘all-seeing eye’ to represent the 2013 theme, 'Shine'.

-We’re sure you’ll take a shine to the 9pm family fireworks display, the Harbour of Light Parade and the midnight fireworks on the Harbour – the best in the world!
+We’re sure you took a shine to the 9pm family fireworks display, the Harbour of Light Parade and the midnight fireworks on the Harbour – the best in the world!

 Art & About Sydney